How Freelancers Can Compete With Large Businesses

 Think about what your ideal client needs on any given project and work to fill those roles.
 If you aren't yet equipped, sites like Lynda offer online courses and tutorials in business, web development, design and more.
-And don't worry about paying the site's monthly fee: You'll get free access using your public library card.
+Don't worry about paying the site's monthly fee: you'll get free access using your public library card.

 For clients, the benefit of hiring a consulting larger business often comes down to power and resources, but rarely are they associated with personability.
 A 2015 digital marketing study found that freelancers are just as likely to gain small and medium-sized business clients compared to their agency counterparts.
 As a solo worker, you have an opportunity to establish long-term trust and loyalty with a client by simplifying and addressing their needs from the beginning.
 One way is to set up a discovery session in which you meet with a client to ask questions about their current projects, any challenges they face, and offer your insight before signing a contract.

 While a larger company may assign a single project to multiple employees, there’s value in being known as a point person.

 One of the benefits of freelancing (for you and your clients) is flexibility, and even Fortune 500 companies are taking notice.
 In a 2017 University of Oxford study, researchers interviewed 9 companies to learn why hiring freelancers was gaining popularity:

 - Scalability: The ability to adjust the workforce on an as-needed, per project basis.

 - Expert Advice: Relying on freelancers to provide skilled work or answers that full-time employees can't currently deliver.

 - Reduced Cost: Hiring a full-time employee takes time and money.
 It also means providing benefits, paid time off, office space, and other items not required by freelancers.
 While your hourly rate might be higher than a salaried employee's, the overall cost to hire you is likely much less.